-Disney’s upcoming science fiction Tomorrowland stars George Clooney, Hugh Laurie, and Britt Robertson.
-Previously titled 1952, the film was earlier believed to be just another extraterrestrial film, but recent revelations have suggested that it has nothing to do with aliens rather a futuristic world somewhere in the present time and space that exist in the collective memory of the characters involved.
-Is not it sounds interesting when we think about alternate dimensions or parallel universe?
+Disney’s upcoming science-fiction Tomorrowland stars George Clooney, Hugh Laurie, and Britt Robertson.
+Previously titled 1952, the film was earlier believed to be just another extraterrestrial film, but recent revelations have suggested that it has nothing to do with aliens but rather a futuristic world somewhere in the present time and space that exists in the collective memory of the characters involved.
+Is not it sound interesting when we think about alternate dimensions or a parallel universe?

 Entourage (June 5, 2015)

 This is the film debut of the popular HBO television series of the same name.
 In fact, the film Entourage starts from where the series let off.
-The film keeps all the principal original cast including Kevin Connolly, Adrian Grenier, Kevin Dillon, Jerry Ferrara and Jeremy Piven.
-As we have already watched in the series, the movie will follow a fictional Hollywood movie star Vincent Chase, his childhood friends from Queens and his trusty agent in a wild ride.
+The film keeps all the principal original cast including Kevin Connolly, Adrian Grenier, Kevin Dillon, Jerry Ferrara, and Jeremy Piven.
+As we have already watched in the series, the movie will follow a fictional Hollywood movie star Vincent Chase, his childhood friends from Queens, and his trusty agent on a wild ride.

 Jurassic World (June 12, 2015)